-As kids get older and more involved in activities away from home, it is still important to spend the majority of your time together as a family.
+As kids get older and more involved in activities away from home, it is still essential to spend the majority of your time together as a family.
 Maybe that means one child gets to play soccer this season, and the other one gets to play golf in the next.
 Have the siblings present at each other’s events, cheering them on, fostering strong sibling relationships.

-It’s a solidarity thing, and I think it is really important to know that no matter what, your son or daughter can look out into the stands and see that their family is there.
+It’s a solidarity thing, and I think it is important to know that no matter what, your son or daughter can look out into the stands and see that their family is there.
 Limiting friend time is another way to encourage relationships between siblings, especially if one of the kids is not being kind to the other ones.
 My philosophy is if you cannot treat your sister nicely, why would I allow you to go to another person’s home?
-Treating who you live with, with respect, even if you don’t always get along, is important.
+Treating who you live with respect, even if you don’t always get along, is important.